In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

 The best harness in our testing is on the UPPAbaby Ridge.
 The webbing on the straps is silky smooth and very skin-friendly.
 The shoulder, hips, and crotch straps all have comfort padding, the buckle is easy to use, and the sides pop out on their own.
 The shoulder and crotch strap adjustments are straightforward and easy to do, even with a child in the seat.
 The Baby Trend Expedition was the worst in the group, with rougher webbing that was not skin-friendly.
 It has multiple parts, and pressing the buckle doesn't cause the part to disengage and requires pulling it apart.
+While you might not consider the comfort of a harness to be a big deal, it is a big deal to your passenger, and gaining compliance without complaint makes it worthy of consideration.

 The unique disk brakes on the UPPAbaby Ridge have color-indicating pedals that are easy to use.